-- Current version of the inspection instructions - Data sheets - Previous inspection reports (only for further inspections) - Maintenance and calibration documents for the measuring instruments - manufacturer's corrective action instructions - · Airworthiness directive if applicable
+- Current version of the inspection instructions - Data sheets - Previous inspection reports (only for further inspections) - Maintenance and calibration documents for the measuring instruments - manufacturer's corrective action instructions - Airworthiness directive if applicable

 18.5.
-Test equipment
+Prüfmittel

-It is essential that the test equipment to be used for each test is that specified below:
+The test equipment to be used for the individual test must necessarily be the equipment listed below:

-- Air permeability measuring device: JDC or equivalent. - Length measuring device: steel measuring tape or laser measuring device - -Strength measuring device for lines: electronic measurement with maximum value memory, sampling rate min.
-50Hz, - Strength measuring device for canopy: Bettsometer, B.M.A.
+- Air permeability measuring device: JDC or equivalent - Length measuring device: steel measuring tape or laser measuring device - Strength measuring device for lines according to EN926/1, 4.6.3: electronic measurement with sampling rate of at least 100Hz, speed rate for application of load between 0.7 m/min and 1 m/min - Strength measuring device for canopy: Bettsometer, B.M.A.
 GB 2270768

-All measuring instruments must be calibrated and maintained at regular intervals according to the respective manufacturer's instructions.
+All measuring devices must be calibrated and maintained at regular intervals according to the respective manufacturer's instructions.